Uniform confidence bands for nonparametric errors-in-variables regression: Main results

 Condition (iii) is concerned with the characteristic function of the measurement error.
-Note that finiteness of the first moment of $\varepsilon$ ensures that $\varphi_{\varepsilon}$ is continuously differentiable.
-In the present paper, as in \cite{BiDuHoMu07}, \cite{ScMuDu13}, and \cite{DeHaJa15}, we assume that the measurement error density is \textit{ordinary smooth}, namely, $|\varphi_{\varepsilon}(t)|$ decays at most polynomially fast as $|t| \to \infty$ \citep[cf.][]{Fa91a}.
-Informally, the smoother $f_{\varepsilon}$ is, the faster $|\varphi_{\varepsilon} (t)|$ decays as $|t| \to \infty$, so Condition (iii) restricts smoothness of $f_{\varepsilon}$.
-Laplace and Gamma distributions, together with their convolutions, (suitable) mixtures, and symmetrizations\footnote{Recall that if a random variable $\eta$ has characteristic function $\varphi_{\eta}$, then $\eta-\eta'$ for an independent copy $\eta'$ of $\eta$ has characteristic function $|\varphi_{\eta}|^{2}$.}, are typical examples of distributions satisfying Condition (iii), but normal and Cauchy distributions do not satisfy Condition (iii).
-Normal and Cauchy densities are examples of \textit{super-smooth} densities, i.e., their characteristic functions decay exponentially fast as $|t| \to \infty$.\footnote{Convolutions of ordinary smooth and super-smooth densities are super-smooth, but mixtures of ordinary smooth and super-smooth densities are ordinary smooth.}
+Note that finiteness of the first moment of $\U$ ensures that $\varphi_{\U}$ is continuously differentiable.
+In the present paper, as in \cite{BiDuHoMu07}, \cite{ScMuDu13}, and \cite{DeHaJa15}, we assume that the measurement error density is \textit{ordinary smooth}, namely, $|\varphi_{\U}(t)|$ decays at most polynomially fast as $|t| \to \infty$ \citep[cf.][]{Fa91a}.
+Informally, the smoother $f_{\U}$ is, the faster $|\varphi_{\U} (t)|$ decays as $|t| \to \infty$, so Condition (iii) restricts smoothness of $f_{\U}$.
+Laplace and Gamma distributions, together with their convolutions, (suitable) mixtures, and symmetrizations, are typical examples of distributions satisfying Condition (iii), but normal and Cauchy distributions do not satisfy Condition (iii).
+Normal and Cauchy densities are examples of \textit{supersmooth} densities, i.e., their characteristic functions decay exponentially fast as $|t| \to \infty$ (but mixtures of ordinary- and supersmooth densities are ordinary smooth).
+Furthermore, Theorem 1 in \cite{HuRi10} provides sufficient conditions in terms of $f_{U}$ under which the characteristic function of $U$ decays at most polynomially fast as $|t| \to \infty$.
+Specifically, if $f_{U}$ is range restricted of order $k$ in the sense that $f_{U}$ is supported on $[\underline{u},\overline{u}]$ with either $\underline{u}$ or $\overline{u}$ finite, and has $k+2$ for $k \ge 0$ absolutely integrable derivatives $f^{(j)}_{U}$ with $|f^{(k)}_{U}(\underline{u})| \ne |f^{(k)}_{U}(\overline{u})|$ and $f^{(j-1)}_{U}(\underline{u}) = f^{(j-1)}_{U}(\overline{u})$ for $j=1,\dots,k$, then $|\varphi_{U}(t)|$ decays like $|t|^{-(k+1)}$ in the tail \citep[][Theorem 1]{HuRi10}.